Garic152/pythonchess/docs/README.md

 Even though not as much as expected, implementing numpy to cut out many ressource intensive `for` loops in our evaluate function saved quite some time for generating moves.
 We achieved this by passing the `board` class into the evaluation function and then converting the board list into a numpy array.
 This allowed us to remove the `for` loops and replace them with array masks and calculations.

-After also replacing `deepcopy` with `pickle`, we were able to almost 20x the speed of our move generation, which was a great achievement.
+After also replacing `deepcopy` with `pickle`, we were able to drastically increase the speed of our move generation, which was a great achievement.
 More detailed speed comparisons will be shown later in the documentation.

 After refactoring our `make_move()` function we fixed a lot of illegal moves.
 Unfortunately, we haven't been able to determine why the engine still generates **197,742/197,281** moves at depth 3.
 We will hopefully be able to fix this in the last milestone.